Please note that the copy function is not enabled for this field.

 5. Any active infection that requires systemically absorbed antibiotic, antifungal, antiparasitic or antiviral medications.

-6. Co-existing liver or biliary diseases, such as choledocholithiasis, acute or chronic hepatitis, autoimmune hepatitis, alcoholic liver disease, nonalcoholic steatohepatitis (NASH), acute infection of bile duct system or gall bladder, history of gastrointestinal bleeding (secondary to portal hypertension), cirrhosis, hepatorenal syndrome, cholangiocarcinoma diagnosed or suspected liver cancers.
+6. Co-existing liver or biliary diseases, such as choledocholithiasis, acute or chronic hepatitis, autoimmune hepatitis, alcoholic liver disease, acute infection of bile duct system or gall bladder, history of gastrointestinal bleeding (secondary to portal hypertension), hepatorenal syndrome, cholangiocarcinoma diagnosed or suspected liver cancers.

 7. Presence of conditions that may cause non-hepatogenic ALP elevations (eg, Paget's disease) or conditions that may lead to a life expectancy of less than 2 years.

-8. History of malignancy except for basal or squamous cell carcinoma of the skin or carcinoma in situ of the cervix that has been successfully treated.
+8. History of active malignancy within the past year except for basal or squamous cell carcinoma of the skin or carcinoma in situ of the cervix that has been successfully treated.

 9. Positive Hepatitis B surface antigen (HBsAg), Hepatitis C (HepC) virus antibody, or human immunodeficiency (HIV) antibody tests.